 - removing data projectors from the ceiling, where they can be seen from outside

 - deliberately marking equipment so it’s less desirable for thieves

 - marking equipment, for example by engraving it, using a ‘blue light’ pen or placing micro dots on it – micro-dotting gives the item a number that is registered on an online database and can be read by police.

 Putting stickers on the item saying it has security protection will deter thieves.

 You have to keep a register of all furniture and equipment.
-For more information, go to accounting and recording requirements for furniture and equipment.

 Secure rubbish bins and skips policy

 Bins and skips can be used to stand on to get into buildings.

 Think about having a zero-waste policy and removing bins altogether.